premvarijakzhan/ISY5004-ITSS-GC-PracticeModule-GRP38-A0291913B-PremVarijakzhan/README.md

 ### Model Formats
 The script handles two types of models:
 - **Base Model**: Standard PyTorch model using Ultralytics YOLO API
-- **Enhanced Model**: Your custom improved model also using Ultralytics YOLO API
+- **Enhanced Model**: The custom improved model also using Ultralytics YOLO API

 ### Performance Metrics
 The tool measures: